-I am a food allergy mom and an expert on how to bake allergen-free.
+I am a cookbook author, food photographer, food allergy advocate and an expert in food-allergy recipe development and substitutions.
 When my son was diagnosed with multiple food allergies, I had to re-invent how my family ate.
 Having first learned to bake in my grandmother’s kitchen with wheat, butter, milk, and eggs, I understand first-hand what it means to transform a kitchen to accommodate multiple food allergies.

 At Learning to Eat Allergy-Free I share research, recipes, products and tips on eating allergen-free and gluten-free.

 I am a contributing writer at Forbes.com.
 My articles have appeared in Gluten-Free and More and Allergic Living Magazines.

 I live in the Hudson Valley with easy access to New York City, New Jersey, Connecticut and Massachusetts.
 Contact me here.